People often underestimate the importance of a good gaming monitor with low response time and a high refresh rate.

-A: First of all you should probably not be look for an ultra-wide-screen.
+A: First of all, you should probably not be looking for an ultra-wide-screen.
 First of all, because they are harder to stay orientated on, but also the refresh/response rate has worse maximum that on ordinary 20-27 inch screens.
-These are probably the most important specifications for fps gaming, and also in any other high-paced competitive eSport game.
-The specific monitor we would recommend is definitely the Zowie from BenQ, which our nr3 spot on this list.
+These are probably the most critical specifications for fps gaming, and even in any other high-paced competitive eSport game.
+The specific monitor we would recommend is the Zowie from BenQ, which our nr3 spot on this list.

 Q: I mainly play League of Legends, and I do so with a competitive mindset.
-I really wanna buy one of those curved ultra wide screens, but I’m afraid it might hurt my in-game performance.
+I really want to buy one of those curved ultra full screens, but I’m afraid it might hurt my in-game performance.

-A: There are two things that may hurt your competitive performance when playing on a new screen.
-First of all, the size.
-Due to its ultra-wide display, it can be a lot harder to be orientated on, but for people with excellent vision, it may even increase your performance and give you a huge edge over your opponents, since you will be able to see more of the game at once.
-It is worth mentioning that you can simply configure the size of the image to be smaller if this becomes an issue, but then again, what would the point of getting a huge monitor be then?
+A: Two things may hurt your competitive performance when playing on a new screen.
+First of all, size.
+Due to its ultra-wide display, it can be a lot harder to be orientated on.
+Still, for people with excellent vision, it may even increase your performance and give you a massive edge over your opponents, since you will be able to see more of the game at once.
+It is worth mentioning that you can configure the size of the image to be smaller if this becomes an issue, but then again, what would the point of getting a huge monitor be then?

 Secondly, the specifications.
-The general refresh and response rate cannot be as good in an ultra widescreen as in a regular 23-inch monitor.
-Which is why you usually don’t see ultra widescreens at competitive eSport events.
-So unless you have a screen which already has excellent response time etc. It will not hurt your performance.
+The general refresh and response rate cannot be as good in an ultra-widescreen as in a regular 23-inch monitor, which is why you usually don’t see ultra widescreens at competitive eSport events.
+Hence, unless you have a screen that already has excellent response time etc. It will not hurt your performance.